Febby/Quote-Generator/README.md

 # Quote-Generator
-Created using HTML,SCSS & Plain JS.
+Created using HTML,SCSS & JS.
 Quote was fetched from type.fit API